“How much does a financial planner cost?” is a reasonable and obvious first question when deciding how you might better manage your money.

 They also found that those who formed an ongoing relationship with their financial planner were up to 50% better off than those who had only taken advice once.

-This is not to mention the improved financial wellbeing and emotional well being reported by people who partner with a financial planner.
+This is not to mention the improved financial wellbeing and emotional well-being reported by people who partner with a financial planner.

-The right financial planner will help you create a focused plan that centres on the things you want to achieve from your life.
+The right financial planner will help you create a focused plan that centres on the things you want to achieve in your life.
 They can help you to avoid high charges, which can harm long-term financial goals.
 They will also seek low-cost, tax-efficient investment solutions to give your money the best potential for growth.

-Why fees matter
+Why fees matter?

 Fees matter because although fund performance can vary, you still have to pay the fees and charges no matter how your investments are faring.

 Over time, the fees you pay can make a huge difference to the value of your investments, and high fees can have a palpable and direct impact on your returns.

 The chart below shows the effect fees can have on the value of your investments, assuming 5% growth a year on a £100,000 initial investment.